 5. Mall of America

-The Mall of America receives around 40 million visitors annually, putting it among the most famous tourist destinations in the US.
+The Mall of America receives around 40 million visitors annually, among the most famous tourist destinations in the US.
 And with its more than 520 stores (retail and specialty), it’s obvious why people can’t avoid going to the place.

 This indoor mall also offers over 50 dining and entertainment spots, some of which you can find nowhere else.
 Here, you’ll get a chance to spend some time at the Nickelodeon Universe (R) indoor park (the largest in the world), visit the SEA LIFE(R) Aquarium, or have some fun at the ACES.
 Flight Simulator.

 With over 400 events held here annually, a tour of this place guarantees some of the best indoor activities in Minnesota.
 You might even meet your favorite celebrity while there.

 If you thought you’d seen it all with indoor fun, Urban Air Adventure Park takes you to an even higher level.
 The park offers a one-of-a-kind fun experience for thrill lovers.
 It is an indoor adventure park, offering various adventure levels to cater to everyone’s needs.

 Some of the main attractions here include: